quochuyy10217/MyCTFWriteups/Lord_Of_SQL_Injection/readme.md

 	?>
 ```

-In this chall, your object is to find the password because i already used many commnand like `' or 1=1 -- ;` and get no response :( .
+In this chall, your object is to find the password because i already used many command like `' or 1=1 -- ;` and get no response :( .
 After many times trying, i try Blind SQL Injection and get the thing i want.
 You will bruteforce to find every character of the password.

-You can devide this chall into 2 phase:
+I divide this chall into 2 phase:
 1. Find the length of the password
 2. Find every character of the password